 There are lots of ways to get involved with Greenpeace.
-Help share our campaigns on social media, create your own campaign, contact the Greenpeace office…take action
+Contact your local office to see if you can volunteer.take action

 It’s that time of the year again!
 And if you haven’t completed your 2018 list of New Year resolutions, don’t worry.
 Now you can make a new list and start over.
 But this time, instead of only committing to starting a new diet or reading more books, how about adding a few extra items to the list that will be good not only for you, but also for our planet?

 Did you know that the meat and dairy industry plays a big role in putting greenhouse gas emissions into the atmosphere?
 In fact, the livestock industry alone contributes as much to climate change as all the cars, trains, planes and ships in the world combined.

 Eating less meat and more veggies is not only good for the planet.
 It’s also good for our health.
 Studies show that people who eat more meals rich in vegetables and plant proteins like beans and lentils reduce their risk of heart disease and cancer — living longer, healthier lives than those with meat-heavy diets.
 So trying is basically a win-win.
 It might sound difficult at first, but it’s not.
 We even have a cookbook with a bunch of amazing plant-based recipes for you to start!

 Ok, here’s the thing: we are living a big plastic pollution crisis right now.
 From the Great Pacific Garbage Patch, to the remote waters of the Antarctic, plastic is everywhere.
 It’s even in the fish and the salt we eat.
 We cannot continue the way we are living anymore.
 So here are several things you can do in your daily lives to reduce your plastic footprint, and help those around you to do the same.